The Effects of the Coronavirus Pandemic – An Experience Report

 Continuous exchange of information

 We organize our work processes according to the Scrum method.
 This means that we are currently carrying out our sprint planning, reviews, and retrospectives digitally.
 This is how we bring our team members come together.
 Our biweekly breakfast briefings, during which we talk as a company about innovation and change as a whole, require that everyone involved take a responsible approach.
 We have laid down rules to optimize communication during these briefings.
 So, for example, we have agreed to always use our cameras, for example.
 Communication with a camera video feed is quite personal, since it allows others to see and interpret emotions and reactions.
 In order to prevent the audio feed from becoming a garbled mess, we actively use the chat function.
 Chat messages allow us to target questions, feedback, and suggestions to specific recipients.
 The moderator of the session can see the chat and can incorporate messages left here into the meeting.
 Treating others respectfully is, of course, our basic ground rule.
-These 10 simple rules from our colleagues at EXXETA helped us to get started with remote meetings: Ten Tips for conference calls by Exxeta (only available in German).

 Of course, the fun element should not be neglected.
 Our colleagues used one of our recent meetings for a round of Buzzword Bingo. ;-)